Gautama Buddha in world religions: Islam

 It is mentioned in Buddhist sources that Buddha attained enlightenment under the fig tree.
 So, according to the theory, from the places mentioned in these verses: Sinai is the place where Moses received revelation; Mecca is the place where Muhammad received revelation; and the olive tree is the place where Jesus received revelation.
 In this case, the remaining fig tree is where Buddha received revelation.
 It is also possible the fig tree symbolizes the first prophet, Adam.

 Some also take it a bit further and state that Muhammad himself was a Buddha, as Buddha means "enlightened one".

 Ahmadiyya

 Mirza Tahir Ahmad, the fourth Caliph of the Ahmadiyya Community, in his book Revelation, Rationality, Knowledge & Truth, argues that Buddha was indeed a prophet of God who preached monotheism.
 He quotes from the inscriptions on Ashoka's stupas which mention "Is'ana" which means God.
 He quotes, "'Thus spake Devanampiya Piyadasi: "Wherefore from this very hour, I have caused religious discourses to be preached, I have appointed religious observances that mankind, having listened thereto, shall be brought to follow in the right path, and give glory to God* (Is'ana)."
 Ahmad also stated that Dhu al-Kifl may have been the Buddha in his book An Elementary Study of Islam.

 Judaism

-The story was translated into Hebrew in the 13th century by Abraham Ibn Chisdai (or Hasdai) as "ben-haMelekh v'haNazir" ("The Prince and the Nazirite").
+The story of Barlaam and Josaphat was translated into Hebrew in the 13th century by Abraham Ibn Chisdai (or Hasdai) as "ben-haMelekh v'haNazir" ("The Prince and the Nazirite").
+A version of Buddha's life was also adapted into a 17th century Persian work called "the Prince and the Sufi" by a Jewish poet for reading in his community.